‘Ghostbusters 2020’ Will Honor The Legacies Of Harold Ramis And Egon Spengler

-A lot of old-school movie fans are looking forward to the summer of 2020 due to the release of what they consider to be a true sequel in the Ghostbusters‘ franchise.
-Harold Ramis passed away back in 2014 at the age of 69 and obviously won’t be able to be in the new film, but he won’t be totally absent.
-It has now been confirmed that one of the stars of the original film from the ’80s will be honored as will the character he made famous.
+A lot of old-school movie fans are looking forward to the summer of 2020, due to the release of what they consider to be a true sequel in the Ghostbusters‘ franchise.
+Harold Ramis passed away in 2014 at the age of 69-years-old and obviously won’t be able to be in the new film, but he won’t be totally absent.
+It has now been confirmed that one of the stars of the original film from the ’80s will be honored, as will the character he made famous.

-There is truly not a lot known about the new Ghostbusters 2020, and fans want nothing more than to get details and plot information.
-It is known that the original storyline from the first two films will be extended and followed, but that’s close to it.
+There is not a lot known about the new Ghostbusters 2020, and fans want nothing more than to get details and plot information.
+It is known that the original storyline from the first two films will be extended and followed, but that’s all.

 A number of stars from the first two movies will appear in the third, but it is obvious that Ramis won’t be there.
 Dan Aykroyd recently appeared on The Greg Hill Show and spoke at great length about the upcoming sequel and let it be known that his friend will be remembered in big ways.